carlosmbe/SpeechDiarizationStarter/README.md

 If you clone and attempt to build this project immediately, you will encounter errors due to the absence of the required `onnxruntime` framework, which is too large to include directly in this repository.

+If you'd like to test the app.
+Please add a file titled "`Clip.mp4`" or change line 16 in ContentView

 ### Download Required Framework

 You can download the `onnxruntime` framework from the following link: